A systematic study of the role of dissipative environment in regulating entanglement and exciton delocalization in the Fenna-Matthews-Olson complex: Results and Discussion

 \subsection{Efficiency}

-The relationship between quantum coherence, entanglement and efficiency for photosynthetic light-harvesting systems has yet to be unraveled.\cite{whaley2011review} For example Olaya \textit{et al.}~\cite{olaya2011characterizing} showed that the energy transfer efficiency between donor molecules correlates inversely with the entanglement between them.
-In this section we attempt to examine possible correlations between entanglement, coherence length, and efficiency.
+Although the inter-exciton coherence are irrelevant for photosynthetic light-harvesting systems at physiological conditions, in this section we attempt to examine possible correlations between entanglement, coherence length, and efficiency.
 To calculate the efficiency of energy transfer in the FMO complex, the irreversible energy flow from site 3 to the reaction center must be modeled through e.g., a Lindblad trapping operator, which is not included in our HEOM calculations.
 Although we cannot calculate the efficiency of the excitation energy transfer explicitly, we, again, use $\Lambda = \frac{\lambda}{\beta \gamma g }$ as a qualitative efficiency parameter.\cite{mohseni2014energy} In Fig.~\ref{fig:corr_ent_leng}, we show the entanglement and the coherence length for all the parameter sets available in our database.
 Each point represents a set of parameters $(\gamma, \lambda, \beta)$, and different times 0.1, 0.5, 1.0, and 2.0 ps are shown in the corresponding panels.
 The color of each point represents the value of $\ln \Lambda$.
-At the early times of the dynamics, a correlation between coherence length and the entanglement is shown in Fig.~\ref{fig:corr_ent_leng}A. In this case, high coherence length corresponds to high entanglement.
+At the early times of the dynamics, a correlation between coherence length and the entanglement is shown in Fig.~\ref{fig:corr_ent_leng}A. In this case, larger coherence length correlates with stronger entanglement.
 However, this behavior is lost, especially for $\ln \Lambda > 1$, where these points remain in the same region, and its evolution is plateaued.

 In the region where the excitation energy transport is efficient, i.e. $\ln \Lambda = 0$, points do not expand in time considerably, showing that the exciton, in this case, is only partially localized with $0.5<L_{\rho}< 1.5 $ and the entanglement is weak.
 This might suggest that entanglement between sites does not play a direct role in the efficiency of the excitation energy transport.\cite{zerah2021photosynthetic} Exciton should be localized in the target site to be transferred to the reaction center.
-Furthermore, we believe that the lack of entanglement between the sites for $\ln \Lambda = 0$ in the FMO complex could imply high correlations between system and environment, which may be the critical factor for the high efficiency, i.e., it might be that the strong entanglement between the FMO complex and the bath leads to the highly efficient transport.